Our staff are the heart and soul of our nursery

 The CGN Management Committee (MC)

-All the voting members are parents of Collingham Gardens Nursery children or alumni’s, and get elected at the Annual General Meeting.
+All voting members of the Management Committee are parents of Collingham Gardens Nursery children or alumni, and get elected at the Annual General Meeting.
 All members are directors of the company, responsible for ensuring that the nursery meets all its legal requirements, including those of Ofsted, the Charities Commission and Companies House.
 Ofsted requires that all MC members are Enhanced DBS (Disclosure and Barring Service) checked and an Ofsted Inspector meets with any newly elected Chair.

-The MC usually meets once a month, with the exception of August and December.
-It discusses points raised by a report from the Manager, hears reports from the MC Subcommittees if and when relevant, approves the annual budget and any other major ad hoc expenditures, approves new policies and procedures, and discusses major issues arising with regard to staffing.
-In summary, it deals with any matter outside the daily running of the nursery, or which may affect the nursery’s medium-to-long term future, including the development of a strategic Three Year Plan.
+The MC usually meets once a month.
+It discusses points raised by the Manager, hears reports from the MC Subcommittees if and when relevant, approves the annual budget and any other major ad hoc expenditures, approves new policies and procedures, and discusses major issues arising with regard to staffing.
+In summary, it deals with any matter outside the daily running of the nursery, or which may affect the nursery’s medium-to-long term future.

-The Subcommittees of the MC, which meet once a term, or as needed, and bring recommendations to the MC, are:
+The Subcommittees of the MC, which meet as needed and bring recommendations to the MC, are:

 Parents who are unable to commit to full membership of the MC, but who would like to be involved in the running of the nursery, are strongly encouraged to join one or several of these Subcommittees.